Yang Yang (scientist): Career

-After graduating with his Ph.D. in 1992, Yang worked as a researcher at UNIAX Corporation in Santa Barbara, California (now DuPont Display Materials).
+After graduating with his Ph.D. in 1992, Yang worked as a researcher at UNIAX Corporation in Santa Barbara, California (now DuPont Display Materials) from 1992 to 1996.
+His research there addressed polymer light-emitting electrochemical cells, conductive polymer electrodes, polymer grid triodes, and organic transistors.

-Yang began his independent academic career in 1997 as an Assistant Professor of Materials Science and Engineering at the University of California, Los Angeles.
-He was promoted to Associate Professor in 1998, and full Professor in 2002.
-In 2010, he was appointed the Carol and Lawrence E. Tannas Jr. Endowed Chair in Engineering.
+Yang began his independent academic career in 1997 as an assistant professor of materials science and engineering at the University of California, Los Angeles.
+He was promoted to associate professor in 1998 and full professor in 2002.
+His appointment to the Carol and Lawrence E. Tannas Jr. Endowed Chair in Engineering was announced in 2010, and he has held the chair since 2011.
+He became a UCLA distinguished professor in 2019 and began serving as chair of the Department of Materials Science and Engineering in 2024.

-From 2019 to 2020, Yang served as the founding Dean of the School of Engineering at Westlake University in Hangzhou, China.
+From July 2019 to October 2020, Yang served as Guoqiang Chair Professor and founding dean of the School of Engineering at Westlake University in Hangzhou, China.

+Yang is the founder of MoleculaX Inc., a materials research company focused on perovskite solar cells, incorporated in 2023 and based in Pasadena, California.